 - This is an area we place a lot of emphasis on at Emscote.
 Nearly half our children come in with poorer than average speech and communication skills. - We are passionate that Communication and Language is the key to enabling children to achieve and provides the strong foundations for future learning. - We promote it through a language rich ethos and environment in which adults narrate, ask questions, model correct speech sounds and grammar, promote a running commentary, repeat and extend language and give children reasons and a desire to talk. - Ambitious vocabulary linked to the theme is identified and displayed within the environment, as visual prompts for adults and children. - We model and teach the children how to develop listening, attention and understanding to improve speaking skills. - Within the provision, adults actively seek and plan for opportunities to provoke talk.
-It is also taught through direct teaching e.g. daily group times, snack times and story and rhyme time. - For each theme we have identified the historical knowledge and skills that we will teach ensuring that knowledge and skills are regularly revisited.
-We cover the following themes: - A Talking Table is used to display intriguing objects and pictures and children are encouraged to describe, discuss and ask questions about what they see. - The Investigation Area is used to pose questions and extend language through observing change, growth and new life - Enhancements are regularly added to the provision as a stimulus to inspire interest and engage children in talk - Adults move fluidly around the environment modelling the qualities of a good communicator and searching for and capitalising on opportunities to engage children in conversation. - We carry out Wellcomm intervention to the children in small groups, tailored to an activity that they need to work on. - We make speech and language referrals and work with these children in school, on their specific Speech and Language targets. - We carry out small group interventions playing games and turn taking, using everyday speech and understanding.
+It is also taught through direct teaching e.g. daily group times, snack times and story and rhyme time. - For each theme we have identified the historical knowledge and skills that we will teach ensuring that knowledge and skills are regularly revisited. - Enhancements are regularly added to the provision as a stimulus to inspire interest and engage children in talk - Adults move fluidly around the environment modelling the qualities of a good communicator and searching for and capitalising on opportunities to engage children in conversation. - We carry out Wellcomm screening as a baseline and then again in March.
+We tailor our speech and language intervention around each child's result sending home to parents each area their child didn't score on, from 'The Big Book of Ideas' so they can help bridge those gaps.

+• We make speech and language referrals and work with these children in school.